Scrub Typhus

 View Patient Education

-Scrub typhus is related to rickettsial diseases.
+Scrub typhus is a zoonosis related to rickettsial diseases.

 Symptoms and Signs of Scrub Typhus

-After an incubation period of 6 to 21 days (mean 10 to 12 days), symptoms of scrub typhus start suddenly and include fever, chills, headache, and generalized lymphadenopathy.
-At onset of fever, an eschar often develops at the site of the chigger bite.
-The typical lesion of scrub typhus begins as a red, indurated lesion about 1 cm in diameter; it eventually vesiculates, ruptures, and becomes covered with a black scab.
-The capacity of different strains of O. tsutsugamushi to result in an eschar varies, and an eschar is easier to detect in light-skinned people.
+At the onset of fever, an eschar often develops at the site of the chigger bite.
+The typical lesion begins as an erythematous, indurated lesion about 1 cm in diameter; it eventually vesiculates, ruptures, and becomes covered with a black scab.
+Whether different strains of O. tsutsugamushi can cause an eschar varies, and an eschar is easier to detect in people with light skin.
+A macular rash develops on the trunk during days 5 to 8 of fever in 25 to 50% of patients, often extending to the arms and legs (1).
+It may disappear rapidly or become maculopapular and intensely colored.
 Regional lymph nodes enlarge.

 Fever rises during the first week, often to 40 to 40.5° C. Headache is severe and common, as is conjunctival injection.
-A macular rash develops on the trunk during the 5th to 8th day of fever, often extending to the arms and legs.
-It may disappear rapidly or become maculopapular and intensely colored.
 Cough is present during the first week of fever, and pneumonitis may develop during the second week.

 In severe cases, pulse rate increases; blood pressure drops; and delirium, stupor, and muscular twitching develop.
 Splenomegaly may be present, and interstitial myocarditis is more common than in other rickettsial diseases.
 In untreated patients, high fever may persist 2 weeks, then falls gradually over several days.
 With therapy, defervescence usually begins within 36 hours.
 Recovery is prompt and uneventful.